30 DIY Home Projects Absolutely Anyone Can Do

 A generation or two ago, housewives lined all their shelves and drawers with adhesive shelf paper.
 The idea was sound; they protect surfaces from stains and spills, and make clean-up a breeze.
 But today’s shelf and drawer liners offer choices.

-Fabric liners like this colorful option available at Amazon, a top pick featured in our guide to the best shelf liners, are washable for long-term use.
-Plastic liners work best on open wire shelves, where they prevent items from becoming unevenly balanced.
+Fabric liners are washable and can be used long-term.
+Plastic liners work best on open wire shelves, where they prevent items from becoming unevenly balanced or falling through the shelving.
 Foam liners provide extra cushion for delicate, breakable items.
 Vinyl liners are the least expensive and are available in the widest array of colors and patterns, but adhesive-backed liners leave a sticky residue when removed.

 20. Create a Container Garden